snu-dbs/prevision/slab-benchmark/prevision/README.md

 The followings are the issues we have run into and the solution we used.

 - `pg_ctl` command not found: It might be raised because you don't have a development environment for PostgreSQL.
 You need to install `libpg-dev` on your computer.
-- `#include <Python.h>`: It might be raised because you don't have a development environment for Python.
+- `#include <Python.h>: No such file or directory`: It might be raised because you don't have a development environment for Python.
 You need to install `python3-dev` and `python2-dev` on your computer.

 #### Generation

 We need to use PostgreSQL because the SLAB benchmark generates CSV files using PostgreSQL.
-Using the PostgreSQL that we already configured could ruin your environment (e.g., MADlib), so we are going to do it using Docker.
+Using the PostgreSQL that we already configured could ruin your environment (i.e., MADlib), so we are going to do it using Docker.
 Using the following commands, please pull a Postgres image and create a Postgres container.
-If you are already using the 15432 port, use another one and modify `/slab_benchmark/lib/python/gen_data.py` to use your port number.
+If you are already using the 15432 port, use another one and modify `/slab-benchmark/lib/python/gen_data.py` to use your port number.

 ```bash
 sudo docker pull postgres